Born: Leicester 1907, died: January 1987, (Labour Party &

 he became a shop worker and volunteered for A.R.P. durring WW2.

-Both brothers were stalwart members of the Leicester
+Both Charles and Harry were stalwart members of the Leicester

-Secular Society.
+Secular Society, Charlie was the Secular Hall's manager in the late 1920s..
 Ernest Hassell, known as "Harry", worked as a sole cutter

 in the boot & shoe trade and lived at 74 New Park Street.
 He was

 Vice-President of Leicester Secular Society from 1923 to 1938, and

 President from 1939 to 1948.
 He was also a Trustee of the Leicester

 Rationalist Trust during this whole period.
 When Harry died in October